mbelk059/uoCourses/README.md

 # uoCourses

 uoCourses is a course recommendation system designed to help University of Ottawa students discover the most relevant courses tailored to their interests, career goals, or academic preferences.
-By leveraging the uoapi from uScheduleMe and AI capabilities via Groq, uoCourses delivers personalized recommendations.

 Try it out here! https://uocourses.onrender.com/